 We seek to identify additional manufacturing processes to which we can apply our technology and expertise to meet a greater range of product developers' needs.
 Introducing new manufacturing processes can both attract new customers and provide us with a significant opportunity to cross-sell with our existing services to our existing customer base.
-As an example of a new manufacturing process, our Firstcut service was first introduced in the United States in 2007 and has grown to represent 28% of our total revenue in the year ended December 31, 2012.
+As an example of a new manufacturing process, our Firstcut service was first introduced in the United States in 2007 and has grown to represent 30% of our total revenue in the year ended December 31, 2013.
 We regularly evaluate new manufacturing processes to offer product developers and introduce such new processes when we are confident that a sufficient market need exists and that we can offer the same advantages our customers have come to expect from us.
-For example, during 2012 two of our largest research and development initiatives have revolved around thixomolding of magnesium and metal injection molding of steel alloys.
-During the fourth quarter of 2012, we were successful in launching the operation of the thixomolding process and have shipped molded magnesium parts to a small group of customers.
-As it relates to metal injection molding of steel alloys, we have installed a complete manufacturing line and have begun the process of manufacturing and testing sample parts.
-In 2013, we plan to continue to progress on each of these initiatives towards commercialization as a product offering to our customers.
-See "Selected Consolidated Financial Data" for disclosure of our historical research and development expenses.
+For example, recently our largest research and development initiatives have revolved around thixomolding of magnesium, metal injection molding of steel alloys and liquid silicone rubber injection molding.
+During 2013, we made progress on each of these initiatives towards commercialization as service offerings to our customers.
+See Item 6.
+"Selected Financial Data" for disclosure of our historical research and development expenses.